 In general, I find that I tend to operate somewhere along the lines of a 450 Rule with my full-frame camera.
 Although, as we will cover below, deciding upon whether you want to capture the Milky Way in one exposure or multiple exposures will be another factor in determining your shutter speed.

 Setting your camera’s ISO should be the last step in determining your exposure.
 Unlike shutter speed and aperture (which are mechanical changes made to the camera or lens to affect your exposure), the ISO setting makes more of an electronic change.
 The sensor of your camera has a “base” sensitivity to the light that interacts with it (typically measured as ISO 100).
 Increasing the ISO amplifies the sensitivity of the sensor to that light.
-With this amplification also comes noise, which is important to keep in mind when selecting an ISO setting: the higher the ISO setting, the more noise in your image that will accompany it.
+This amplification can also be accompanied by noise, which is important to keep in mind when selecting an ISO setting.
+However, the “higher ISO=higher noise” rule is more nuanced than you might think.

 A good starting point for your ISO setting for Milky Way photography is typically about ISO 3200; however, your ISO setting will ultimately need to be chosen based on your focal length, shutter speed, and aperture.
 Each camera has different tendencies when it comes to high ISO noise, as well as varying levels of ISO invariance, which, in short, determines how well your photo will respond to being brightened in post-processing after being underexposed in-camera.
-ISO invariant cameras, such as the Sony A7RII, Fuji XT-1, and Nikon D810, will display the same level of noise when shot at ISO 3200, for example, as they would if a shot was taken at ISO 100 and brightened to an equivalent exposure in post-processing.
+ISO invariant cameras, such as the Sony A7RII, Fuji XT-1, and Nikon D750, will display a similar level of noise when shot at ISO 3200, for example, as they would if a shot was taken at a lower ISO and brightened to an equivalent exposure in post-processing.